Gajayme/philosophers/README.md

 to eat and should never starve.
 Philosophers don’t speak with each other.
 Philosophers don’t know if another philosopher is about to die.
 No need to say that philosophers should avoid dying!

-https://en.wikipedia.org/wiki/Dining_philosophers_problem
+And our mission is to write such an algorithm that avoid deadlock and effectivly synchronize philosopherse's activities (eating, sleeping, thinking).

+You can read the original description of the problem down here: https://en.wikipedia.org/wiki/Dining_philosophers_problem